Generic alignment conjecture for systems of Cucker-Smale type: Cucker-Smale ensamble

 This proves the lemma. \end{proof}

 According to \lem{l:aux2}, since all $\phi_{ij} = 0$ for almost any initial condition in $F$, the trajectories represent straight Euclidean lines periodized on the torus

 with all the agents being separated by $r_0$.
-This means that the trajectory is not dense on $\T^{nN}$, and hence, by \thm{t:K}, $\bv_0$ must have $\Q$-dependent coordinates.
-Such data cannot fill a set of positive measure. \end{proof}
+This means that the trajectory is not dense on $\T^{nN}$, and hence, by the Kronecker criterion of \thm{t:K}, $\bv_0$ must have $\Q$-dependent coordinates.
+Such data cannot fill a set of positive measure.
+Hence, $|F| = 0$. \end{proof}

 To harvest the consequences of just proved proposition let us prove the following lemma. \begin{lemma} If for some $i\neq j$, we have